Terms

 1.4 How we detect violations

-The §33.17 abuse-prevention stack has three layers.
+The abuse-prevention system has three passes.
 Users have a right to know which is which:

 inputs containing tokens listed in §1.2 above.
 Never names the matched token in the user-facing message (so the policy can't be probed for bypass).

-T=0).
+settings, runs second).
 Reads the project description and returns allow / warn / block.
-Default-allow when in doubt — the classifier deliberately leans toward letting users proceed unless a malicious framing is explicit.
+Default-allow when in doubt, the classifier deliberately leans toward letting users proceed unless a malicious framing is explicit.

-Reviews the generated plan for sections that veered into prohibited territory the upstream layers missed.
-(Layer 3 ships post-launch — see §33.17.)
+Reviews the generated plan for sections that veered into prohibited territory the upstream passes missed.
+(This pass ships post-launch.)

 1.5 What happens when a violation is detected